Meets all aerial lift training requirements set by OSHA. Covers both boom and scissor lifts.

 What does it cover?
 Our OSHA-compliant MEWP operator certification courses not only cover both boom lifts and scissor lifts but are also updated to reflect the most recent changes made to the ANSI A92 standard for mobile elevated work platforms.
-Whether you want aerial lift certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the training you want in the way you want it and at a price you can afford.
+Whether you want aerial lift certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the health and safety training you want in the way you want it and at a price you can afford.

 Our Aerial Lift Safety Training course is regulation-compliant, and our online version fulfills classroom training requirements.
 Each class contains sections on equipment and anatomy, maintenance and inspections, safe operations and stability, common hazards, and more.